 One of the pillars of the CRSB’s mandate is to facilitate sustainability projects that help advance the continuous improvement for sustainability of the Canadian beef industry.
 These projects will build on the strategies and goals of the sustainability benchmarking assessments and support the sustainability outcomes of the CRSB’s Certified Sustainable Beef Framework.

 Over 1000 species make their home on Canadian rangelands, their habitat regularly overlapping with agricultural landscapes, particularly livestock grazing operations.
-Existing producer management is often what has allowed the species to persist, but there are supplementary opportunities to further enhance the habitat quality for wildlife species on those lands.

 If you or your organization has an idea for a project that aligns with CRSB’s priorities, please contact us at firstname.lastname@example.org.